Skip to main content

 The HPV Test

 The most important risk factor for developing cervical cancer is infection with human papillomavirus (HPV).
 Doctors can test for the high-risk HPV types that are most likely to cause cervical cancer by looking for pieces of their DNA in cervical cells.
 The test can be done by itself (primary HPV test) or at the same time as a Pap test (called a co-test).
-You won’t notice a difference in your exam if you have both tests done.
+You won’t notice a difference in your exam if both tests are done.

 The HPV test is most often used in 2 situations: